djgoreli/eecs595-final-proj/README.md

 ### 1. `classification_embeddings.ipynb`

 #### Overview
 The main Jupyter Notebook containing the implementation of the diagnosis classification model.
 This notebook covers data loading, preprocessing, model creation, training, evaluation, and additional tasks such as similarity prediction.
-The notebook may need to be modified to accept the correct embedding file.
+The notebook has been modified to accept the correct embedding file.

 #### Usage
-Open and run the notebook "classification_embeddings.ipynb" in a Jupyter environment such as Google Collab.
+Open and run the notebook "classification_embeddings.ipynb" in a Jupyter environment.
 Follow the instructions and execute each cell in sequence to train the model and perform evaluations.

+#### Outputs
+The `outputs` folder contains HTML outputs of previous runs of the notebook.
+Opening the HTML in the browser will show the Jupyter Notebook output.

+## Requirements

+See `requirements.txt` for necessary dependencies to run these files.